Mary Heloise Bagg Lindsay (1854-1938)

 Although Mary was petite in size and considered “frail” she and Robert had six healthy children.

 Ada was her firstborn child.
-On her wedding day, it was discovered that the family cat had had her litter of kittens on the wedding dress that had been laid out on the bed!4 Ogilvy’s, the local department store in Montreal, was persuaded to open on a Sunday so that they could quickly acquire another dress.
-However, Ada was married in London, England, but…they have kittens in England too, don’t they?
+On her wedding day, it was discovered that the family cat had had her litter of kittens on the wedding dress that had been laid out on the bed!4 Somehow they were able to acquire another dress.

 This still remains one of my favourite family tales.